Codablaze/codablaze.github.io/_posts/2024-09-26-CompTIA A+ Chapter 2 Self-Testing Questions.markdown

 What is 802.11ac commonly known as?

-What month and year was 802.11ac created?
+What year was 802.11ac created?

 What Ghz range does 802.11ac operate in?